master-atsi/master-atsi.github.io/program.md

 toc_sticky: true
 ---

+This new following program starts for the 2025-2026 academic year.
+{: .notice--warning}

 The M2 ATSI aims to train students with a **coherent program** to address academic and industrial topics in the domains of
 - systems and control,